Go to the Nature Institute’s home page

 Having plunged headlong toward the micro and molecular in their drive to reduce the living to the inanimate, biologists now find unapologetic life staring back at them from every chromatogram, every electron micrograph, every gene expression profile.
 Things do not become simpler, less organic, less animate.
 The explanatory task at the bottom is essentially the same as what we faced higher up (Talbott 2010).

-DNA is a dead molecule, among the most nonreactive, chemically inert molecules in the living world.
-That is why it can be recovered in good enough shape to determine its sequence from mummies, from mastodons frozen tens of thousands of years ago, and even, under the right circumstances, from twenty-million-year-old fossil plants … DNA has no power to reproduce itself.
+DNA has no power to reproduce itself.
 Rather it is produced out of elementary materials by a complex cellular machinery of proteins.
 While it is often said that DNA produces proteins, in fact proteins (enzymes) produce DNA … Not only is DNA incapable of making copies of itself, aided or unaided, but it is incapable of “making” anything else (Lewontin 1992).

-Many astute observers have echoed Lewontin’s remarks, and I have never seen anyone question them, including those who remain enamored of the “Book of Life”.
-So which is it?
-When we peer at DNA, do we see a dead molecule or the secret of life?
-As it happens, there is a simple answer: if we are looking at a molecule conceived in the usual way as a bit of mindless, inherently inert stuff, then, according to our own conceptions, we see only dead stuff.
-But if we observe the molecule as a system of forces and energies capable of participating and being caught up in the creative life of the whole cell and organism, then we can hardly help recognizing — and perhaps even reverencing — the living performance unfolding before our eyes.
+In other words, the proper functioning of DNA is an achievement of its entire cellular context.
+If we conceive the molecule in the usual way as a bit of mindless, inherently inert matter, then, according to our own conceptions, we see only dead stuff.
+But if we conceive the molecule as a system of forces and energies capable of participating in, and being caught up in, the creative life of the whole cell and organism, then we can hardly help recognizing — and perhaps even reverencing — the living performance unfolding before our eyes.

 Saying this is one thing; making it both meaningful and profound is quite another — and that is one task of the present book.
 So let us begin.